-- After the distribution, the cost of capital for our business may be higher than UTC's cost of capital prior to the distribution. - · Our historical financial information does not reflect the debt that we will incur as part of the distribution. - As an independent public company, we will separately become subject to the reporting requirements of the Securities Exchange Act of 1934 (the "Exchange Act"), the Sarbanes-Oxley Act ("Sarbanes-Oxley") and the Dodd-Frank Act and will be required to prepare our stand-alone financial statements according to the rules and regulations required by the SEC.
+- After the distribution, the cost of capital for our business may be higher than UTC's cost of capital prior to the distribution. - Our historical financial information does not reflect the debt that we will incur as part of the distribution. - As an independent public company, we will separately become subject to the reporting requirements of the Securities Exchange Act of 1934 (the "Exchange Act"), the Sarbanes-Oxley Act ("Sarbanes-Oxley") and the Dodd-Frank Act and will be required to prepare our stand-alone financial statements according to the rules and regulations required by the SEC.
 These reporting and other obligations will place significant demands on our management and on administrative and operational resources.
 Moreover, to comply with these requirements, we anticipate that we will need to migrate our systems, including information technology systems, implement additional financial and management controls, reporting systems and procedures, and hire additional accounting and finance staff.
-We expect to incur additional annual expenses related to these requirements, and those expenses may be significant.
-If we are unable to upgrade our financial and management controls, reporting systems, information technology and procedures in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies under the Exchange Act could be impaired.
+We expect to incur additional annual expenses related to these requirements, information technology and procedures in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies under the Exchange Act could be impaired.